Thanks for visiting - 2023 marks our 20th anniversary!

-We received another question from a participant in our challenge.
-We felt it worthy of a blog post - it may be shorter than usual, but hopefully you will find it insightful!
+We received another question from a participant in our challenge, and felt it worthy of its own post.
+It may be shorter than usual, but hopefully you'll find it insightful.

 "I am told I have a 'short fuse' and I'm quick to jump to conclusions.
-I understand being aware of your thoughts, but I'm not sure I understand how being aware of my thoughts really does anything for me when it comes to this problem and my daily life.
+I understand being aware of your thoughts, but I'm not sure I understand how being aware of my thoughts really does anything for me when it comes to this problem.
 Does it, and if so can you explain?"

 This quote from Bhante Henepola Gunaratana provides some insight into the above question:

 Mindfulness gives you time.
 Time gives you choices.
 Choices, skillfully made, lead to freedom.
 You don't have to be swept away by your feeling.
 You can respond with wisdom and kindness rather than habit and reactivity.

 Right now, you are conditioned to act certain ways in certain situations.
 If that person does "X," you do "Y." That other person - if they do "A," you do "B."

 Your spouse or your children?
 If they do "this," you do "that."